Newcomb Campus Policies & Guidelines

 AEC Library - All persons at HWF are encouraged to use the AEC library.
 Questions regarding the use of the library should be directed to an AEC staff member.
 Material removed from the library, except for the purpose of photocopying, must be signed out.
 No graduate theses may be removed from the library.

 Computers - Although primarily a field research facility, the AEC maintains a networked computer lab.
 Students may use the computers in the AEC office basement during working hours.
 Computers with internet access are also available at the Animal Studies Laboratory for use by undergraduates and research technicians.
 Personal computer files saved onto any computer are to be placed in the Users [Z:] directory.
 Computers are networked to facilitate file saving and retrieval.
 If you are unfamiliar with how the network operates, ask an AEC staff person.
 No software should be loaded nor default settings altered on AEC computers without permission from an AEC staff member.
-A key code is available for personal computers to allow for Internet access.
-Up-to-date anitvirus software must be current on the persona computer.
+Internet access is available using your Evergreen credentials for ESF students or a guest log in available from guest services.
+Up-to-date anitvirus software must be current on the personal computer.

 Equipment and Vehicles